O-PREEDASAWAKUL/FourTaStiC/README.md

 The **4TaStiC** dissimilarity addresses this by combining:

 - a **correlation-based dissimilarity** for measuring similarity in shape, and
-- a **weighted Euclidean dissimilarity** for measuring magnitude differences,
+- a **weighted Euclidean distance** for measuring magnitude differences,

 while allowing candidate alignments through time shifts and trend tilts.